-My grandparents moved to Bend when I was a tot so I spent my childhood repeating the lengthy car ride with cousins and fam in tow, whether in line to cross the snowy pass or in stagnant summer heat sans modern air conditioning.
+My grandparents moved to Bend when I was a tot so I spent my childhood repeating the lengthy car ride with cousins in tow, whether in line to cross the snowy pass or in stagnant summer heat sans modern air conditioning.

 For this trip I circled some areas near Bend that I've always intended to visit.
 Sick of exclaiming "I've been meaning to..."
 I set off with a few particular goals in mind.
 I hit all the places on my list except for local hot springs (I was debating between Bagby and Umpqua).
 Despite my love for the warming waters, it was too damn hot this week.

 Central Oregon is what I would consider the most desert-esque landscape of the PNW.
 Washington has some dusty plateaus as well- from Yakima to Palousse -but Oregon's central ground is more reminiscent of the quintessential Southwestern desert.
 Especially on a July day in the dead afternoon.